nspyre-org/nspyre/docs/source/index.rst

 NSpyre is primarily developed out of the
 `Awschalom Group <https://pme.uchicago.edu/group/awschalom-group>`__ at the University of Chicago PME.
 We are an experimental quantum physics research lab with a focus on spin dynamics and quantum information processing.
-There has been growing adoption of NSpyre in the immediate surroundings outside our doors, as well as at other research institutions.

 There are many software packages that seek to solve the same problems as NSpyre.
 However, most suffer from being either:

 1. Designed for a very specific type of experiment at the expense of generality
 2. A commerical product that attempts to force users to utilize their proprietary equipment